 Once everything has been measured and the 100 kg, 1.88 m tall crash-test dummies and their diversely dimensioned family members have been correctly positioned and safely secured with their seat belts, the crash-test vehicle can start its ultimate journey.

-Facts and figures about the technology centre for vehicle safety.
+Technology centre for vehicle safety.

 Mercedes-Benz is opening the world's most sophisticated crash test centre with the technology centre for vehicle safety (TFS) in Sindelfingen.
 The new building with its numerous test facilities opens up completely new possibilities, e.g. for vehicle-to-vehicle tests, the configuration of assistance systems and PRE-SAFE®, and for the verification of vehicle concepts using alternative drive systems.
 A few facts and figures about the crash test centre: